alimahouk/ai-recruitment/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms specified in the LICENSE file.

+## Author

+Created by Ali Mahouk.